maxineride/tele_bot/README.md

 # [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot/) on [Heroku](https://www.heroku.com/)

+## THIS IS A MODIFIED CLONE OF THE ORIGINAL REPO
+Notes:
+* herokubot.py Utilizes "Config Variables" from Heroku to handle the following ** BOT_TOKEN (This is the token from @BotFather)
+** BOT_H_NAME (This is the Name of the dyno running the bot found under settings)

 So you want to deploy a python-telegram-bot on Heroku?

 In this repository you'll find a skeleton for an app on Heroku using the python-telegram-bot library.